Sarimarcus/Sarimarcus/README.md

 - 👋 Hi, I’m Olivier Depiesse !
 - 👀 I’m interested in Web2/Web3 development and project management
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning AI Based Agents
 - 💞️ I’m looking to collaborate on Web3 projects
-- 📫 You can reach me by email : sarimarcus@pme.me
+- 📫 You can reach me by email : olivier.depiesse@pm.me

 <!---
 Sarimarcus/Sarimarcus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.